StevePaget/ledEmulator/README.md

 The functions include:

 ## drawGrid()
-This refreshes the entire grid with the contents of the 2D array called grid
+This refreshes the entire grid with the contents of the 2D array called ledscreen.grid

 ## drawPixel(row,col, colour)
 This draws a single pixel and updates the internal grid array for future reference.